sinbad/UEScripts/doc/Package.md

 Therefore if you're building variant "PublicSteamWin64" at version 1.1.2.0, the package output will be in `$OutputDir/1.1.2.0/PublicSteamWin64/`

+### Optionally Rename EXE

+Sometimes you want your packaged EXE to be called something other than your main target game module; unfortunately UE doesn't allow you to change it in the project settings (without renaming your module, which is very inconvenient); but simply renaming it after building works fine, and means you can present a more pleasing EXE name in your build.

+Set `RenameExe` to the name you want your EXE to have, without the `.exe` extension.

 ### 9. Optionally Zip Packaged Build

 If you've enabled the `Zip` option for a given variant in [packageconfig.json](PackageConfig.md),